WeChat Downloads Reportedly Surge Ahead Of Ban Imposed By Donald Trump

 As Engadget reported, Tencent has investments in a number of gaming-related companies responsible for a number of titles including PUBG Mobile, League of Legends and Fortnite.

-The company has also expanded its reach into the entertainment world, with Engadget noting that it has a stake in the music streaming application Spotify and recently closed a $3.3 billion deal for an ownership stake in Universal Music Group.
+The company has also expanded its reach into the entertainment world, with Engadget noting that it has a stake in the music streaming application Spotify, and recently closed a $3.3 billion deal for an ownership stake in Universal Music Group.

 “Tencent Films has also had a hand in producing many major movies recently, like Wonder Woman, Top Gun: Maverick, Terminator: Dark Fate and Venom,” Engadget reported.